 In tandem with remote work, cloud, and cybersecurity, businesses have increased their data protection and backup abilities during the pandemic.
 Implementing policies and procedures to ensure backups are running smoothly is crucial for businesses to ensure continuity and safety of data.
 When the backups are virtualized and sent to the cloud, they can be accessed at any time and kept safe in real-time.
 This ensures your organization has constant uptime despite unexpected factors that may negatively impact your business.

 Now more than ever, businesses need digital readiness as technology rolls out to allow businesses and life to continue as usual.
 The digital readiness mindset is one of the COVID-19 technology trends that help businesses embrace new technology as a society.
 Businesses and governments need to build the proper infrastructure to support a digital world and stay updated with the latest technology to ensure businesses can remain competitive.
 As technology continues to support work and personal lives, companies need to implement proper security awareness training to ensure the safety of company data and infrastructure.
 Policies must be put in place to create an organizational framework for proper security processes within companies.
 People, policy, and technology must work together during and beyond COVID-19 to ensure business continuity and the safety and wellbeing of people.

 Ultimately, SysGen is here for you.
 SysGen promises to provide you with the best IT experience possible through data-driven and personalized IT services and support.
 This will not change despite the uncertainty of the COVID-19 pandemic.
 Our mission remains the same: to provide timely, high-quality IT support to ensure your focus is your business.

-Should you have more questions about SysGen’s IT service model or about our IT services during COVID-19 response, please reach out to our team directly.
+Find SysGen’s IT support and managed IT services in Calgary, Edmonton, Red Deer, Vernon, and Kelowna.
+Should you have more questions about SysGen’s IT service model or about our IT services during the COVID-19 response, please reach out to our team directly.